I enjoy growing flowers and giving tips on how to care for them.

 Propagation: Use 2-3 in (5-7 cm) long stem cuttings taken from old tubers started into growth in spring.
 Take each cutting in early summer, and put it in a 1-2 in (3-5 cm) pot of moistened potting mixture.
 Enclose the hole in a plastic bag or propagating case, and stand it in bright filtered light for about 4-6 weeks, when renewed growth should indicate that a tuber and roots have already formed.

-Uncover the young plants only slightly at first, and remove it from the protected atmosphere gradually over a 4-week period, keeping the potting mixture moist.
+Uncover the young plants only slightly at first, and remove it from the protected atmosphere gradually over a four-week period, keeping the potting mixture moist.
 Thereafter, treat the rooted cutting as recommended for a mature plant.

 Old tubers can also be cut into pieces, each with a growing point (see right).